dCache/upgrade-gude-62/UPGRADE72.md

 -  quota system
 -  support for file labels
--  a dedicated scheduling strategy for bring-online requests in SRM-Manager
+-  a dedicated scheduling strategy for bring-online requests in SrmManager
 -  extended attribute support with http and nfs